-- You can choose to specialise in art, dance, drama or music allowing you to personalise this course to your own interests and career aspirations.
+- Specialise in art, dance, drama or music allowing you to personalise this course to suit your interests and career goals

-- This course will open up fantastic opportunities to develop your personal and professional skills, so you can be sure you'll be ready for your first job when you graduate.
+- Open up fantastic opportunities to develop your personal and professional skills so you can be ready for the working world

 UCAS code: W191 Art pathway, W590 Dance, W490 Drama, W391 Music

 Start date: September

 Course length: Full time: three years.
 Part time: up to six years

 Campus: Markeaton Street, Britannia Mill, Derby Dance Centre and Kedleston Road, Derby

 Impact on lives